Top 4 Reasons to Consider an Interior Design Career

 For example, sustainable interior design is growing in importance and popularity.
 Many interior design programs offer components that focus on sustainable design.
 So, you get the opportunity help the environment while making a good living.
 Read more about sustainable design here.

 Interior designers are paid well for their work improving the physical spaces in homes and office complexes across Canada.
-The median annual income for an interior designer is $43,555, and with experience and skill, yearly salaries go up as high as $72,530.*
+According to Job Bank data, the median annual income for an interior designer is $43,680, and with experience and skill, yearly salaries go up as high as $72,010.

 You can prepare for a career in this engaging field by training at one of Canada's interior design schools.
 Find the right one for you today and ask for more information!